veegee/amqpy/README.md

 About
 =====

-amqpy is an AMQP 0.9.1 library for Python >= 3.2.0 with a focus on:
+amqpy is a pure-Python AMQP 0.9.1 client library for Python >= 3.2.0 (including PyPy3) with a focus on:

 * stability
 * well-tested and thoroughly documented code